IDE Remote Mode

 How it works

-- The extension watches for conversation activity from the active AI harness (currently GitHub Copilot; Claude Code and Codex support is planned)
+- The extension watches for conversation activity from the active AI agent (GitHub Copilot and Claude Code are supported; Codex is planned)

 - New turns (user messages and assistant responses) are batched and uploaded every 2 seconds